Skip to main content

 Key Points

-1. Here we use the @cloudbase/framework-plugin-website static website plugin.
+1. Here we use the @cloudbase/framework-plugin-website static website plugin

-2. In the inputs, we specify that the local source code directory (outputPath) for the static website is the webview directory, which needs to be deployed under the /mess path of the cloud-based static website.
+2. In inputs, we specify that the local source directory (outputPath) for the static website is the webview directory, which needs to be deployed under the /mess path of the cloud-based static website.

 Using the Login Authentication Plugin